Works

 Canning River path closure, Thornlie

-Canning River path under the rail bridges, near O’Dell Street Reserve and Southdown Place/Corridale Place, Thornlie, is closed with a signed detour in place.
+Canning River path under the rail bridges, near O’Dell Street Reserve and Southdown Place/Corridale Place, Thornlie, is closed until the end of 2024 with a signed detour in place

 Retaining wall / noise wall construction, Thornlie

-There will be an increase in noise during out-of-hours works to build walls on the south side of the rail corridor on O’Dell Street, between Spring Road and Canning River Bridge, Thornlie.
-Pumps and generators will be in use 24/7.
+There will be an increase in noise during works to build walls on the south side of the freight rail corridor between Nyandi Court and Kidman Court, and O’Dell Street between Spring Road and Canning River Bridge, Thornlie.

 Site facility changes and traffic management, Thornlie